Entanglement-efficient bipartite-distributed quantum computing

 As two particular types of entanglement-assisted packing processes, we introduce distributing processes and embedding processes as the two fundamental building blocks for DQC.
 In each distributing process, one ebit of entanglement is employed to achieve an operation equivalent to a global unitary, implemented by packing local gates using entanglement-assisted LOCC.
 The number of distributing processes equals the entanglement cost for DQC.
 To reduce the entanglement cost, we introduce embedding processes of intermediate gates to merge two non-sequential distributing processes into a single distributing process.
 Each embedding process can therefore save one ebit without changing the distributability of the circuit.
 The distributability and embeddability of gates in a circuit reveal the underlying entanglement cost for DQC employing packing processes.
 Such a packing method provides a tighter constructive upper bound on the entanglement cost for DQC.
-It can significantly enhance the entanglement efficiency of DQC, which is demonstrated in its application to unitary coupled-cluster (UCC) circuits \cite{TaubeBartlett2006-UCC,PeruzzoEtAlOBrien2014-VQE} .
+It can significantly enhance the entanglement efficiency of DQC.

 The rest of the paper is structured as follows.
 In Section \ref{sec:ejpp_protocol}, we review the EJPP protocol.
 In Section \ref{sec:EA_packing}, we introduce the entanglement-assisted packing processes and two special types of processes, namely, the distributing and embedding.
 The conflicts between embeddings are addressed.
 The packing graph and conflict graph are introduced to represent the distributing and embedding structure.
 In Section \ref{sec:id_packing_conflict_graphs}, we derive the algorithms for the identification of packing graphs and conflict graphs for quantum circuits consisting of one-qubit and two-qubit gates.
-In Section \ref{sec:ucc}, we demonstrate the enhancement of entanglement efficiency in UCC circuits employing our method.
+In Section \ref{sec:ucc}, we demonstrate the enhancement of entanglement efficiency in unitary coupled-cluster (UCC) circuits \cite{TaubeBartlett2006-UCC,PeruzzoEtAlOBrien2014-VQE} employing our method.
 In Section \ref{sec:conclusion}, we conclude the paper.